 Healthcare Facilities

-Calvert County Health DepartmentWith near double the population since the Health Department main office building was initially constructed and as the sixth largest employer in Calvert County, the County Health Department is currently outgrowing its space and will need to expand to new locations or create a new main building to accommodate the influx of patients.
+Calvert County Health Department.
+With near double the population since the Health Department main office building was initially constructed and as the sixth largest employer in Calvert County, the County Health Department is currently outgrowing its space and will need to expand to new locations or create a new main building to accommodate the influx of patients.
 The Calvert County Health Department is one of twenty-four local health departments in the state.
 The state’s “Public Health Administration oversees vital public health services to Maryland residents including infectious disease control, environmental health programs, family health services, food safety, health care quality, vital records, the Office of the Chief Medical Examiner, the State Anatomy Board, and the activities of the 24 local health departments in Maryland.”

 CalvertHealth.
-CalvertHealth Medical Health Center is a private, not-for-profit community-owned hospital.
+CalvertHealth Medical Health Center is a private, not-for-profit community-owned 141-bed acute care hospital.
 The main campus is located in Prince Frederick.
 The hospital is part of a health system that includes an employed physician network, a diagnostic imaging center, urgent care facilities throughout the county and a mobile health unit that travels to under-served parts of the county.
 CalvertHealth is second largest employer in the county.
 Formerly known as Calvert Memorial Hospital, it was founded in 1919.
 The hospital’s original building, located on Church Street, is a designated Calvert County Historic District.
 CalvertHealth periodically conducts a community health needs assessment.

-The 2023 Calvert County Community Health Needs Assessment (CHNA).
-The CHNA seeks to provide an understanding of the most pressing health needs and to guide planning to address the needs.
+The 2023 Calvert County Community Health Needs Assessment seeks to provide an understanding of the most pressing health needs and to guide planning to address the needs.
 The service area for CalvertHealth includes Calvert County and some portions of southern Anne Arundel County.
-One of the prioritized health topics is exercise, nutrition, and weight (obesity).
-Calvert County scores higher than the state of Maryland in the percentage of adults who are obese (37.2 percent compared to 31.5 percent) and lower than the state on access to exercise opportunities (61.4 percent compared to 92.6 percent) Several of the significant health needs (prioritized and non-prioritized) are related to the pattern of land use: exercise, nutrition, and weight; environment; and transportation.
+One of the prioritized health topics is exercise, nutrition and weight (obesity).
+Calvert County scores higher than the state of Maryland in the percentage of adults who are obese (37.2 % compared to 31.5) and lower than the state on access to exercise opportunities (61.4% compared to 92.6%).
+Several of the significant health needs (prioritized and non-prioritized) are related to the pattern of land use: exercise, nutrition and weight; environment; and transportation.
 Key themes from a community survey include “Lack of good sidewalks for walking safely is a concern with 57% of survey respondents” and “The community needs more fitness and physical activity resources”.
-The 2023 Calvert Health Needs Assessment’s FY23-25 Implementation Plan sets forth strategies and actions, target population, key partners, tactics, and evaluation for each of the prioritized needs.
+The 2023 Calvert Health Needs Assessment’s FY23-25 Implementation Plan sets forth strategies and actions, target population, key partners, tactics and evaluation for each of the prioritized needs.

 CalvertHealth has published, Walk Your Way: Calvert County Walking Guide.
 This walking guide has several routes in the Prince Frederick area, including a route along Prince Frederick Boulevard.
 In addition, a map of walking routes on CalvertHealth’s campus in Prince Frederick is also available online.